ProgrammingNinja19/Scaler_Campanion/Introduction to Object-Oriented Programming.md

 ```

 ## 3. Hands-On Task: Bank Account Class
-Task Description:
+### Task Description:
 Create a Java class named BankAccount with fields for balance (double) and ownerName (String).
-Implement deposit and withdraw methods with basic validation【6:12†transcript.txt】【6:18†handwritten.pdf】.
+Implement deposit and withdraw methods with basic validation.

-Deposit Method: Increase balance by the deposit amount, ensuring the amount is positive.
++ **Deposit Method**: Increase balance by the deposit amount, ensuring the amount is positive.
-Withdraw Method: Decrease balance by the withdrawal amount, ensuring the balance does not become negative.
++ **Withdraw Method**: Decrease balance by the withdrawal amount, ensuring the balance does not become negative.

-Example Code:
+### Example Code:
 ```
 class BankAccount {
     private double balance;